WME/Wood Moisture Equivalent: A Home Inspector’s Guide + Chart

 Though both are related, the two shouldn’t be confused.

-Again, WME measures the percentage of moisture content that would be attained by wood in contact with, or in close proximity to, a moisture equilibrium across a host of materials.
+Again, WME measures the percentage of moisture content that would be attained by wood in contact with, or near, a moisture equilibrium across a host of materials.
 You’ll use a traditional professional moisture meter (more on this in the next section) to take WME readings.

 EMC, however, is the point at which a material stops absorbing or releasing moisture to reach a balance with the humidity in its immediate environment.
 Taking EMC readings requires using a hygrometer.